googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/aks.md

 az group create --name $AKS_RESOURCE_GROUP --location $AKS_LOCATION

 # Create the AKS cluster - this might take some time.
 Type 'az aks create -h' to see all available options

+{{% feature expiryVersion="1.9.0" %}}
 # The following command will create a four Node AKS cluster.
+Node size is Standard A1 v1 and Kubernetes version is 1.16.10.
+Plus, SSH keys will be generated for you, use --ssh-key-value to provide your values
+az aks create --resource-group $AKS_RESOURCE_GROUP --name $AKS_NAME --node-count 4 --generate-ssh-keys --node-vm-size Standard_A4_v2 --kubernetes-version 1.16.10
+{{% /feature %}}
+{{% feature publishVersion="1.9.0" %}}
+# The following command will create a four Node AKS cluster.
 Node size is Standard A1 v1 and Kubernetes version is 1.15.10.
 Plus, SSH keys will be generated for you, use --ssh-key-value to provide your values
 az aks create --resource-group $AKS_RESOURCE_GROUP --name $AKS_NAME --node-count 4 --generate-ssh-keys --node-vm-size Standard_A4_v2 --kubernetes-version 1.15.10
+{{% /feature %}}

 # Install kubectl
 sudo az aks install-cli